MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SupplyPlanning/about-planning-functionality.md

 ## Planning Calculation
  The planning system is driven by anticipated and actual customer demand, as well as inventory reordering parameters.
 Running the planning calculation will result in the program suggesting specific actions \(Action Messages\) to take concerning possible replenishment from vendors, transfers between warehouses, or production.
 If replenishment orders already exist, the suggested actions could be to increase or expedite the orders to meet the changes in demand.

- The basis of the planning routine is in the gross\-to\-net calculation.
+ The basis of the planning routine is in the gross-to-net calculation.
 Net requirements drive planned order releases, which are scheduled based on the routing information \(manufactured items\) or the item card lead time \(purchased items\).
 Planned order release quantities are based on the planning calculation, and are affected by the parameters set on the individual item cards.

 ## Planning Parameters
- The planning parameters control when, how much, and how to replenish based on the various settings on the item card \(or stockkeeping unit \- SKU\), and the manufacturing setup.
+ The planning parameters control when, how much, and how to replenish based on the various settings on the item card \(or stockkeeping unit - SKU\), and the manufacturing setup.

  The following planning parameters exist on the item or SKU card: